This post may contain affiliate links. Please read my disclosure policy for details.

 Variations

-- Add any type of nuts.
+- Add any nuts you like.

 Best containers to store